SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-05-ciderdonuteur.md

 ---

 Today I learned of a hero, engaged in a Great Work that is clearly a service to all humanity.
-Oh, and there were donuts.
+Oh, and there were donuts, too.

 ## Autumn in New England